heathermacgregor/workflow_16s/README.md

 - **Machine learning**: Feature selection via RFE, chi‑squared, LASSO, SHAP; permutation importance; performance tracking.

 ### Datasets (TXT)
+A TXT file containing a list of datasets.
+ENA datasets should be listed by their project accession.
+Local datasets should be listed by the same name used for the subfolder(s) where their metadata and sequencing data are stored.
 ```
 PRJDB15313
 PRJDB7915